 Candidates must have a Pharm.D. degree from an ACPE-accredited college or school of pharmacy, have completed a PGY1 Pharmacy residency, be eligible for licensure in the state of Oklahoma, and demonstrate the personal and professional maturity required of the specialty pharmacy practitioner.

 Interested individuals are encouraged to view residency-specific information on the college website at https://pharmacy.ouhsc.edu/programs/residency.
 Requirements for the application dossier include a completed PhORCAS application, letter of intent, curriculum vitae, transcripts from Doctor of Pharmacy coursework, and three standardized PhORCAS references.
-Selected applicants will be invited to Oklahoma City for an on-site interview.
+Selected applicants will be invited to interview via virtual format due to current public health environment.
 Along with PhORCAS registration, all candidates must register with the ASHP Residency Matching Program through National Matching Services.
-Applications for the 2020-2021 residency year should be submitted no later than January 2, 2020.
+Applications for the 2021-2022 residency year should be submitted no later than December 30, 2020.

 Internal Number: PGY2acutecare